aetperf/aetperf.github.io/_posts/2019-07-30-Loading_data_into_a_Pandas_DataFrame.md

 | 100000 |8.112|
 | 1000000 |81.068|

 We can see that the tables are pretty small: at most 81 MB!
-In the next figure, we measure the file size for each table size, excluding the 3 MS SQL formats:
+In the next figure, we measure the file size for each table size, excluding the 3 MS SQL formats (measuring disk space for DB file in the case of such small datasets is not so relevant):

 ![png](/img/2019-07-30_01/output_33_0.png)